10 Best Shadow Builds in Path of Exile 3.25

 Path of Exile has enemies that dispense pain in a number of ways.
 You could get hit by a devastating attack, which would kill your character if you do not have the proper defenses put in place.
 There are also monsters that apply multiple effects that deal damage over time; Corrupted Blood comes to mind, but so does Ignites and Bleeds.

-Fortunately, the Trickster has an abundance of notable passive skills to address the situation.
+Fortunately, the Trickster has an abundance of notable passive skills to address them.
 Aside from the ones mentioned above, you have the Heartstopper as well.
 Every 10 seconds, you gain a huge 40% damage reduction against hits and damage over time effects.
 This works in conjunction with the other defensive nodes, making the Trickster a tough hero to beat.

 The notable ascendancy passive skills mentioned thus far make the Trickster a great defensive character, but what about its offense?
 Does it lack what it takes to be a potent killer in this game?
 No, this ascendancy class is capable of killing any monster in PoE thanks to a few notables.